 St James Forest School is an exciting place to be!
 In Forest School the children get the opportunity to experience the outdoors and develop a real sense of outdoor learning and appreciate our environment.
 The children take part in all sorts of different activities from shelter building, investigating mini bugs, cooking on an open fire, using bush craft tools, learning how to tie knots and telling tales of long ago.

-At St James we are currently in the process of developing and extending our forest school areas.
-We have recently built two log cabins where the children will be able to read, explore and learn in an alternative environment.
+At St James we are currently in the process of developing our forest school areas.
+We have two log cabins where the children will be able to read, explore and learn in an alternative environment.

 Residential trips from St James are a very important part of the school’s experiences.
 Residential trips offer a variety of opportunities for the children – from art, dance, music and drama courses to outward bound courses and environmental courses.
 This variety of opportunities ensures that there is something available to all.